ltrls/bs-jsonx/README.md

-Bucklescript OCaml JSON Decoder & Encoder ported from Elm.
+Json Encoding & Decoding for Bucklescript.
+Ported from Elm.

 # Example